Pull down to refresh stories

 Where the sources line up

 Tom's Hardware is the main source layer for now, and the rest should be read as a signal that is still widening.
 TSMC accounted for 38% of that total and grew 36% year-over-year.
 Tom's Hardware form the main source layer behind the core facts in this piece.
+With devices, practical impact usually shows up in battery life, heat, stability, and long-term usability rather than in a few flashy headline numbers.
+The readers who should care most are the ones planning to replace a device, buy an accessory, or upgrade a work setup in the next few months.

 The details worth keeping

 In comparison, non-TSMC foundries collectively grew 8%.
 On the device side, the useful angle is whether a technical change actually alters feel, lifespan, or upgrade cost in real use.
+The readers who should care most are the ones planning to replace a device, buy an accessory, or upgrade a work setup in the next few months.
+The next step is to see whether the current signals harden into a durable change or fade as a short-lived experiment.

 Why this matters most